GoodforGod/testcontainers-extensions/postgres/README.md

 `@TestcontainersJdbc` - provides container start in different modes per test class.

 Available containers modes:
 - `PER_RUN` - start container one time per test execution.
-(Containers with mode `PER_RUN` should have same image to be reused between test classes)
+(Containers should have same image to be reused between test classes)
 - `PER_CLASS` - start new container each test class.
 - `PER_METHOD` - start new container each test method.